 The R-1 District is established to provide areas of low-density residential development.
-Desired development includes detached houses comprised of one to three units.
+Desired development includes single family dwellings detached houses comprised of one to three units and a maximum of one Accessory Dwelling Unit.
 Services, facilities and uses incidental or accessory to dwellings are included.
+It is not intended to permit residential dwellings with two (2) or more families, commercial, industrial, or similar uses, except as authorized by this Ordinance.